MatteoGalletta/university/README.md

 ### Contribution

-I'm open to errors reports, if you find any I'll correct them as soon as possible.
+I'm open to errors reports, if you find any I'd be happy to correct.